avajadi/portablecdm/README.md

 * Show dates in swedish-style

 ## Suggested updates
+* Add setting for how many port calls to cache
+* Cache port calls in background (preferably several hundred) to improve port call filtering
 * Summary of sent message (instead of current verification) as popup

 ### Important links